zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Action depends on what _error_ is and may be useful to debug.
+  Review the _error_ and if app server service is interrupted, send it and your log to support for troubleshooting.